AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 When Video Heartbeat Analytics is licensed, a `Marketing Cloud Org Id` is assigned.

-To enable Video Heartbeat reporting after [configuring the Analytics report suite for video reporting](#adobe-analytics-report-suite-for-video-reporting) :
+To enable Video Heartbeat reporting after [configuring the Analytics report suite for video reporting](#adobe-analytics-report-suite-for-video-reporting):

 * create an [Analytics cloud service](#aem-analytics-cloud-service-configuration)
 * enable [Analytics for a community site](#enable-analytics-for-a-community-site)